-Trans-Asia commenced a gravity survey in the contract area.
+Trans-Asia completed the first phase of a gravity survey in the contract area.
+Preparations for a second phase are underway.

-Pursuant to the Memorandum of Agreement with Basic Energy Corporation dated December 2013, Trans-Asia shall acquire from Basic a 10% participating interest in the service contract, which interest may be increased up to 40%, at the option of Trans-Asia.
+Pursuant to the Memorandum of Agreement with Basic Energy Corporation dated December 2013, Trans-Asia shall acquire from Basic a minimum of 10% but not more than 40% participating interest in the service contract.